ShaneBonkowski/Shanes-Games-Webpage-Repo/Stack-Details/README.md

 ## Web Hosting: [Firebase](https://console.firebase.google.com/)

+- Shane's Games is linked to the `black hole reject` Firebase project.
-- Static hosting of custom HTML, CSS, and JavaScript files.
+- Allows for hosting of custom HTML, CSS, and JavaScript files.
 - Future ease of integration with databases, ads, transactions, etc.
-- Shane's Games is linked to the `black hole reject` Firebase project.
+- `firebase.json` specifies the `deploy` folder as the one that Google Firebase uses to get the website assets.
+This folder is created during the GitHub Actions workflow that builds and deploys the website.
+This is so that additional steps can be taken to clean up files prior to sending them off to Google Firebase.
+More information can be found in the `.github/workflows/README.md` file.

 ## Analytics: [Google Analytics](https://analytics.google.com/)